-Around 1890, many European intellectuals grew interested in mysticism and the occult, becoming intrigued with various spiritual writings, in particular with Madame Blavatsky’s The Secret Doctrine, which turned out to become of undoubtful significance and influence on such artists as Wassily Kandinsky, Frantisek Kupka, Piet Mondrian, or Kazimir Malevich, all of whom had their share in founding the new art of abstraction.
+Around 1890, many European intellectuals grew interested in mysticism and the occult, becoming intrigued with various spiritual writings, in particular with Madame Blavatsky’s The Secret Doctrine, which turned out to become of undoubtful significance and influence on such artists as Wassily Kandinsky, František Kupka, Piet Mondrian, or Kazimir Malevich, all of whom had their share in founding the new art of abstraction.

-In his book Concerning the Spiritual in Art ( Über das Geistige in der Kunst), Kandinsky referred to many Theosophical ideas.
-Like Mme.
-Blavatsky, he believed that each person has an inner Notwendigkeit, “necessity,” or in Sanskrit, swadharma, “essence or raison d’etre”, in other words, an inner nature, and that the purpose of art is to help people increase their self-awareness and help them express their inmost essence.
-And when people become more spiritual, they will be more able to improve the world, which according to the final words in Blavatsky’s book, “will be a heaven in the twenty-first century in comparison with what it is now.”
+In his book Concerning the Spiritual in Art ( Über das Geistige in der Kunst), Kandinsky referred to many theosophical ideas.
+Like Blavatsky, he believed that each person has an inner Notwendigkeit, “necessity,” or in Sanskrit, swadharma, “essence or raison d’etre”, in other words, an inner nature, and that the purpose of art is to help people increase their self-awareness and help them express their inmost essence.
+And when people become more spiritual, they will be more able to improve the world, which according to the final words in Blavatsky’s book, “will be a heaven in the 21st century in comparison with what it is now.”
 (Not sure about that, but maybe it’s because Theosophy hasn’t conquered the world as much as it should have.)

-Theosophy’s doctrine of universal “brotherhood,” its inspiration with ancient and Eastern philosophies and sciences, and its investigation of the unexplained laws of nature corresponded to a profound need for change felt by many at dawn of the 20th century and in the face of the world irreversibly changed by the industrial revolution.
+Theosophy’s doctrine of universal “brotherhood,” its inspiration from ancient and Eastern philosophies and sciences, and its investigation of the unexplained laws of nature corresponded to a profound need for change felt by many at the dawn of the 20th century and in the face of the world irreversibly changed by the industrial revolution.
 The impact it had on the direction of the development of art is unmistakable.
 Yet, do we really owe it abstract art?